Explore the kinesiology bachelor’s degree program at the University of Alaska Anchorage

 UAA’s Bachelor of Science in kinesiology degree program builds a strong foundation

-in a breadth of physical education principles, from scientific research and psychology
+in a breadth of kinesiology and biomechanical principles, from scientific research

 Training for high-demand kinesiology degree jobs

 Innovative coursework includes clinical and field experiences that increase your ability to compete for jobs in popular and growing fields such as exercise science, biomechanics, athletic training, worksite wellness and recreational therapy.
 Additionally, the bachelor’s in kinesiology degree will prepare you for further education in graduate programs in teaching, physical therapy, occupational therapy and chiropractic medicine.